 \subsection{Covariance estimate}

-We estimate the covariance of $\NNMIA$ directly from the data using jackknife resampling, both for the observed LOWZ and simulated MICE galaxies (see Sect.~\ref{sc:Data}).
-For this, the survey is divided into 100 tiles with approximately the same area.
-We estimate $\hat{\GGGL}^{\Pimax}$ for each of these tiles individually.
-We then combine the estimates for all but the $k$-th tile to form the $k$-th jackknife sample and convert it to the aperture statistics, which gives us 100 jackknife samples, we write as $\NNMIA_k$.
+We estimated the covariance of $\NNMIA$ directly from the data using jackknife resampling, both for the observed LOWZ and simulated MICE galaxies (see Sect.~\ref{sc:Data}).
+For this, the survey was divided into 100 tiles with approximately the same area.
+We estimated $\hat{\GGGL}^{\Pimax}$ for each of these tiles individually.
+We then combine the estimates for all but the $k$-th tile to form the $k$-th jackknife sample and converted it to the aperture statistics, which gave us 100 jackknife samples, we write as $\NNMIA_k$.
 The $i$-$j$ component of the covariance of $\NNMIA$ is then